macy-k/Minesweeper_Project/README.md

 - as a user, I want to see how many bombs there are left
 - as a user, I want to see how long I've spent on my current game
 - as a user, I want cleared cells to be color coded

+Phase 2:
+- as a user, I want to be able to save my current, incomplete game (game has to be started)
+- as a user, I want to be able to load in and play my saved game from the console menu.
+The timer should resume automatically
+- as a user, I want the game logs to automatically persist forever and continue to update with each game (autosave) EXTRA
+- as a user I want the board to automatically clear all 0 cells that are connected to clear cells.
+- as a user I want all my complete and incomplete games to be stored in a game log which I can view
+- as a user I want to see the number of games I've finished, the number of games I've won, and my win rate when I view my game logs.
+- as a user I want the game panel to show me my score and indicate whether a game is incomplete, won, or lost after the game is finished.